JamesGJ5-Learning-To-Code/memory-card/plans.md

     e) A function that displays cards ina  random order after a card is clicked
         - Invoke this function when the component mounts

-# Static version of app:
+# DONE Static version of app:

 - App Component:
     -- DONE Renders a MemoryGame component, passing into it an array of valid src's for images to be used in the game's cards